 This North American state comprises 8 islands.
 These include Niʻihau, Kauaʻi, Oʻahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and Hawaiʻi (known as “Big Island” to avoid confusion with the state’s name).
 On each of these islands there are many activities and adventures for you and your family to experience.

-Oahu and it’s most popular city, Honolulu, are the most popular destination in Hawaii.
-With major resorts lining Waikiki Beach, it’s popular with families, groups of friends, and couples.
-You can visit Pearl Harbor, hang out on the beach, learn to surf, or eat at one of the many shrimp trucks.
+The island of Oahu is one of the most popular destination in Hawaii, especially because of Honolulu, it’s most popular city.
+With major resorts lining Waikiki Beach, it is equally popular with families, groups of friends, and couples.
+You can visit Pearl Harbor, hang out on the beach, learn to surf, go snorkeling, or eat at one of the many shrimp trucks.

 Kauai is one of the best islands to visit.
 Kauai earned the nickname ‘Garden Isle’ due to the tropical rainforest that covers most of its surface.
 This island may look familiar because its dramatic cliffs and summits have served as the backdrop for many Hollywood movies.